 Learn Navigation for Walkers: Lake District Map Skills Course

-Enhance your walking confidence with our non-residential, two-day Lake District navigation course - learning essential map reading and route planning skills in a supportive and sociable group, guided by an expert.
-Available on a limited number of open dates or book your own exclusive course.
+Build your walking confidence with our residential Lake District navigation course – a two-night experience based at the Blencathra Centre, learning essential map reading and route planning skills in a supportive and sociable group, guided by an expert.

 Experience Type: Multi-Day Experience